Types of Degrees Nuclear Engineering Majors Are Getting

 What Nuclear Engineering Majors Need to Know

-In an O*NET survey, nuclear engineering majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to nuclear engineering were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Nuclear Engineering Majors

 According to O*NET survey takers, a major in nuclear engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.